History of the Jews in Dubrovnik: 20th century and after

 During World War II, Dubrovnik came under fascist rule: the city was occupied first by the Italian army, and then by the German army after 8 September 1943.
 Before the Holocaust, 250 Jews lived in Dubrovnik; many were transferred to the island of Lopud along with other Jews from different parts of Croatia, then in June 1943 they were transferred to the Rab concentration camp with most Jews from Italian-occupied lands.
 In October 1944 Josip Broz Tito's Partisans entered Dubrovnik, and many Jews were transferred by the Partisans to the freed territories; the rest were sent by the Germans to concentration camps.
 After the war, many of the surviving Dubrovnik Jews settled in Israel.

-Today, approximately 30 Jews live in Dubrovnik; however, only 17 officially registered in the 2001 census.
+Whereas only 17 Dubrovnik Jews officially registered in the 2001 census, more recent heritage sources estimate that the local Jewish community today numbers approximately 20–30 residents, maintaining the historic Dubrovnik Synagogue and participating in religious life mainly on major holidays and special occasions.
+At the national level, the 2021 Croatian census recorded 410 persons identifying their ethnicity as Jewish.'